-When a child has a fever of 100.4 or greater, vomits, has diarrhea or gets an injury that requires medical attention, parents/guardians will be notified.
+When a child has a fever of 100.0 or greater, vomits, has diarrhea or gets an injury that requires medical attention, parents/guardians will be notified.
 It is very important that contact information on Infinite Campus be as accurate and complete as possible.
-They should not return to school until they have had a temperature of 100.4 or less for more than 24 hours without the use of fever reducing medication (ie. Tylenol, acetaminophen, Advil, ibuprofen, aspirin).